Ultracote

-Ultracote is a commercially available light-weight plastic shrink-wrap film available in various color schemes with an adhesive on one side, used to cover and form the surfaces of a model aircraft.
-The material is cut to size and applied to the aircraft surfaces using a hobby iron or heat gun.
-This product is also sometimes referred to as Oracover in Europe (also Profilm in United Kingdom).
+UltraCote is a commercially available light-weight polyester film available in a range of colors, with a heat-activated adhesive on one side, used to cover the surfaces of model aircraft.
+The material is cut to size and applied to the aircraft surfaces using a hobby iron, then shrunk with the iron or a heat gun.
+This product is referred to as Oracover in Europe (also Profilm in United Kingdom).

-Ultracote is distributed in the United States and Canada by Horizon Hobby.
-Ultracote is not manufactured by Horizon.
-It is a product manufactured with the trade name Oracover in Europe and manufactured by Lanitz-Prena Folien Factory GmbH Horizon Hobby Distributors have exclusive distribution rights from the manufacturer for Oracover to be sold as Ultracote in the US and Canada.
-At one time Ultracote was sold in the United States as Carl Goldberg Ultracote.
+UltraCote is distributed in the United States and Canada by Horizon Hobby.
+UltraCote is not manufactured by Horizon.
+It is a product manufactured with the trade name Oracover in Europe and manufactured by Lanitz-Prena Folien Factory GmbH.
+Horizon Hobby LLC have exclusive distribution rights from the manufacturer for Oracover to be sold as UltraCote in the US and Canada.
+At one time UltraCote was sold in the United States as Carl Goldberg UltraCote.